multimediaeval/multimediaeval.github.io/_editions/2021/tasks/sportsvideo.md

 * Laurent Mascarilla, MIA, University of La Rochelle, France

 #### Task Schedule
-* XX XXX: Data release <!-- # Replace XX with your date.
+* 15 June: Data release (subject to change) <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
-* XX November: Runs due <!-- # Replace XX with your date.
+* 25 October: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
-* XX November: Results returned  <!-- Replace XX with your date.
+* 8 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 22 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
 * Beginning December: MediaEval 2020 Workshop <!-- Fixed.
 Please do not change.
 Exact date to be decided-->